Updated March 31, 2026

 - Workers' compensation is required in New Jersey for businesses with 1 or more employees, with exemptions for sole proprietors and partners.

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter if you rent a tutoring room, office suite, or classroom space.
+- Most commercial leases in New Jersey require proof of general liability coverage, which can matter if you rent a tutoring room, office suite, or classroom space.

 - The New Jersey Department of Banking and Insurance regulates commercial insurance matters, so policy terms, filings, and carrier practices should be reviewed against state rules before binding coverage.